Nastel/jkool-client-java-api/README.md

 ```
 `jkQueryAsync.callAsync()` returns a query handler (instance of `JKQueryHandle`), which can be used later to cancel subscriptions.
 Cancelling an active query subscription attempts to stop any streaming traffic associated with a specific subscription.
-Cancellation is also issued asynchronously and any responses that are still in transit will be routed to the default response handler specified by `setDefaultResponseHandler()` call.
+Cancellation is also issued asynchronously and any responses that are still in transit will be routed to the default response handler specified by `addDefaultCallbackHandler()` call.
 ```java
 	// run query in async mode with a callback JKQueryHandle qhandle = jkQueryAsync.callAsync("get number of events for today", new MyJKQueryCallback());